TiBOcode/astrotibo/src/content/notes/you-and-i.md

   - "[[🟠]]"
 description:
 ---
-Today as I was writing, I had a very deep insight about **how readers process pronouns, particularly "I" and "You"**.
+Today I had, while writing, a very deep insight about **how readers process pronouns, particularly "I" and "You"**.
 It's fresh so I'm mind bending late at night to articulate it better because the implications are many for improving one's writing.

 ---